Start Your Intake

 After the session, you will be encouraged to explore metaphors, feelings, sensations, ideas, and symbols that arose during or after the session.
 I'll also encourage you to engage with what emerged during the experience during your day-to-day life.

-Yes, Ketamine is a controlled substance and when it is prescribed by a doctor, it is a legal off-label treatment for Depression, Anxiety, and other mental health disorders.
-Many other psychedelics are becoming decriminalized, however, work with Ketamine is already legal when used as prescribed.
+• Yes, Ketamine is a controlled substance, and when it is prescribed by a doctor, it is a legal off-label treatment for Depression and Anxiety.
+Many other psychedelics are becoming decriminalized; however, work with Ketamine is already legal when used as prescribed.

 My clients are mailed their prescription from a local compounding pharmacy where it is created as sublingual doses to be self-administered.